lmcinnes/umap/doc/supervised.rst

 pullovers, and coats are all a little mixed.
 At the very least the dresses are largely separated, and the T-shirts are mostly in one large clump, but they are not well distinguished from the others.
-Worse still are the coats, shirts, and pullovers (somewhat unsruprisingly as these can certainly look very similar) which all have significant overlap with one another.
+Worse still are the coats, shirts, and pullovers (somewhat unsurprisingly as these can certainly look very similar) which all have significant overlap with one another.
 Ideally we would like much better class separation.
 Since we have the label information we can actually give that to UMAP to use!